particle-iot/docs/src/content/datasheets/app-notes/an032-calling-api-from-web-page.md

 As you add new devices, new rows are added to the table.

-As the values change, the progress bar updates within a second or two!
+As the values change, the progress bar updates.
 This works for both cellular and Wi-Fi.
+It's normally pretty fast, within a second or so, but if a cellular device has been idle for a while it may take longer for the first update (up to 10 seconds) but then subsequent updates will be much faster.

 Most of the code is the same as the login page example above, however: